 Remote Speed Setpoint-An additional feature of the Speed controller is the remote speed setpoint.
-The Remote Speed Setpoint mode can be enabled and disabled through ENABLE and DISABLE commands.
+The Remote Speed Setpoint Mode can be enabled and disabled through ENABLE and DISABLE commands.
 It can only be enabled if the Auxiliary controller and the Cascade controller are both disabled.
-If the Remote Speed Setpoint is enabled, the speed setpoint will ramp towards the Remote Speed Setpoint at a configured rate (initial CCT configuration).
-The Remote Speed Setpoint is determined by a 4-20 mA analog input.
+If the Remote Speed Setpoint is enabled, the speed setpoint will ramp towards the remote speed setpoint at a configured rate (initial PCI configuration).
+The remote speed setpoint is determined by a 4-20 mA analog input.
 This input signal is controlled from an external device.
 This allows some other parameter not monitored by the 5009 to control the speed of the turbine.
-The actual speed setpoint will ramp to the Remote Speed Setpoint at an initial configured rate whenever the Remote Speed Setpoint Mode is enabled.
-Once in control, as the Remote Speed Setpoint input changes, the speed setpoint will ramp towards it at the max speed setpoint rate (as configured in the CCT).
-If the Remote Speed Setpoint mode is disabled, the speed setpoint will remain where it is at until a new command is received.
+The actual speed setpoint will ramp to the remote speed setpoint at an initial configured rate whenever the Remote Speed Setpoint Mode is enabled.
+Once in control, as the remote speed setpoint input changes, the speed setpoint will ramp towards it at the max speed setpoint rate (as configured in the PCI).
+If the Remote Speed Setpoint Mode is disabled, the speed setpoint will remain where it is at until a new command is received.

-In the event that the Remote Speed Setpoint input(4-20 mA) is not within tolerance (failed input), an alarm will be given and the Remote Speed Setpoint mode will be automatically disabled.
+In the event that the remote speed setpoint input(4-20 mA) is not within tolerance (failed input), an alarm will be given and the Remote Speed Setpoint Mode will be automatically disabled.

-Synchronous Load sharing Control-An additional feature of the Speed controller is the Synchronous/Load Sharing controller.
-The Synchronous Load Sharing Control can be enabled and disabled through ENABLE and DISABLE commands.
-When load sharing is enabled, the Auxiliary and cascade controller are both disabled.
+Synchronous Loadsharing Control-An additional feature of the Speed controller is the Synchronous/Loadsharing controller.
+The Synchronous Loadsharing Control can be enabled and disabled through ENABLE and DISABLE commands.
+When Loadsharing is enabled he Auxiliary and cascade controller are both disabled.
 This function is only used in a generator application.
-After the turbine is at rated speed, the Synchronous Load Sharing Control can be enabled to synchronize the generator to the utility.
+After the turbine is at rated speed, the Synchronous Loadsharing Control can be enabled to synchronize the generator to the utility.

-Synchronization is done automatically by a Woodward DSLCTM control or

-EGCP-3 control and the 5009FT Control.
-The DSLC/EGCP-3 communicates commands to the 5009FT Control in order to match speed and phase to the utility.
-After synchronization and the breakers are closed, the speed setpoint is adjusted up 3% (tunable in the service mode of the CCT) in order to prevent reverse power.
-The 5009FT Control then uses the breaker logic to initiate load sharing.
-If the control has not been configured for load sharing, this function is ignored.
+Synchronization is done automatically by a Woodward DSLCTM control and the 5009 Control.
+The DSLC communicates commands to the 5009 Control in order to match speed and phase to the utility.
+After synchronization and the breakers are closed, the speed setpoint is adjusted up 3% (tunable in the service mode of the PCI) in order to prevent reverse power.
+The 5009 Control then uses the breaker logic to initiate loadsharing.
+If the control has not been configured for loadsharing, this function is ignored.